osamunoda/simpre/README.md

  ( Now this pattern is valid.)

  It seems that the path handling in the WebViewer engine has changed, I think.

+ 07/18/2017
+ Simpre2 is released.
+ This repository is renewed as simpre2.